Therapeutic Family Services

 How often is therapy scheduled?

-Weekly or Bi-weekly depending on your family’s needs
+Weekly, bi-weekly, or monthly depending on your family’s needs